 - You’re expanding your business offering

 If you are getting ready for a big product launch, it’s a good idea to anticipate increased traffic to your website and make sure you’re looking your best online.
-This may be a time when you get a lot more attention than you normally would, and you want to ensure people who don’t often interact with your brand see it at its best.
-If you are adding a product offering or a new product line, you want to make sure people see your brand as innovative.
+You want to make sure people see your brand as innovative.
 If your website looks outdated, this may hurt your brand perception.

 - Changing direction